QuadSpinner/Gaea2Docs-Reference/derive/generative/occlusion.md

 You can choose to focus on larger shapes such as gulleys and valleys over crevices by using a high power, or smaller crevices by using low values.
 This provides many opportunities to mask out areas for texturing separately.

-{.NOTE}
+{% hint style="info" %}
-> In Gaea 1.3, the Invert and Strong options have been removed.
+In Gaea 1.3, the Invert and Strong options have been removed.
 Use the @postprocess or an @Fx node.
+{% endhint %}

 # Properties